Jagua Gel (What It Is And How It Relates To Henna)

 The chemicals used to create the “black henna” can cause scars or burns to occur where the “black henna” is applied, as well as severe allergic reactions.

-Oftentimes “black henna” is applied similarly to how normal henna or jagua gel is, or it uses a needle to apply the substance.
+Oftentimes, “black henna” is applied similarly to how normal henna or jagua gel is, or it uses a needle to apply the substance.

-While the chemical substance offers the deep black color of a real tattoo (or a temporary one from jagua gel), it is best to avoid using “black henna” as the adverse effects of the chemical substance can be long-lasting and intense.
+While the chemical substance offers the deep black color of a real tattoo (or a temporary one from henna gel), it is best to avoid using “black henna” as the adverse effects of the chemical substance can be long-lasting and intense.

 Final Thoughts